Stylish built-in home office nook featuring a unique geometric patterned wallpaper backsplash and warm wood tones.

 What makes these projects stand out is how naturally the wallpaper fits into the architecture.
 In the Cary Residence, it brings energy to a social moment and reinforces the home’s easygoing indoor-outdoor lifestyle.
 In the Geraghty Residence, it adds texture and personality to a house already rooted in material richness and mid-century references.

 That’s where Clay Imports wallpaper really shines.
-It works with the bones of a space, such as wood, tile, stone, cabinetry, light, and gives rooms a little more rhythm, depth, and identity.
+It works with the bones of a space, such as wood, tile, stone, cabinetry, and light, and gives rooms a little more rhythm, depth, and identity.